MattheuSegura/MattheuSegura/README.md

 IT professional with 3+ years of experience in technical support, network diagnostics, and cloud-integrated systems.
 Experienced in Microsoft Entra ID, Windows administration, and identity management across enterprise environments.
-Currently transitioning into Cloud Security — building hands-on skills through project-based labs and advancing toward CompTIA Security+, and AWS certifications.
+Currently transitioning into Cloud Security — building hands-on skills through project-based labs and advancing toward Security+, and AWS certifications.

 ## Objective